bldrums/one-click-hugo-cms/site/content/_index.md

       We sell green ones too!!!
 That are sourced directly from independent farmers and farm cooperatives.
 Check our post or contact us directly for current availability.
 values:
   heading: "#some stuff... what's all this read more non-snseon?"
-  text: Coffee is an amazing part of human culture but it has a dark side too –
-    one of colonialism and mindless abuse of natural resources and human lives.
+  text: Our mission is simple and courageous – colonialism and the mindless abuse
-    We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+    of natural resources and human lives.
+We want to drink exhilarating, empowering and unifying nature.
 ---